tadid418-s/Roamly_Travels/README.md

 ## License

 This repository is provided as an application template and example UI.
-You are free to modify and use it for your projects.
+You are free to modify and use components of it , if you use the whole website dont forget to credit or mention me.